SafeInstance/stream-rotate/README.md

 });
 ```

-__note__: This is important since winston does not provide options for setting the encoding, mode or flag of the file.
+__note__: This is important since winston does not provide options for setting the encoding, mode or flag of the file and file rotation does not work with streams.

 ## API